 Per diems: Despite the average baseball player earning more than £4 million per year, they are still entitled to a £100 per diem on the road to cover food, aside from meals consumed in the clubhouse before and after a game.
 Players’ per diems need to be managed, allocated and distributed, either via a card or cash advance.

 Other travel: Players and coaching staff need to get to and from the airports, as does players’ personal luggage, as well as uniforms, equipment and so on – often several tons’ worth.
 This requires busses to be rented in each city.
 As with all other travel arrangements, this is relatively straightforward during the regular season, but can become quite difficult during the post-season, where travel arrangements can change – or be canceled – based on a single pitch.

-Incidentals: Like all business travelers, pro sports players often have incidentals on the road that they need to pay for – not packing enough underwear for the trip, needing to get a suit button repaired and so on.
-However, unlike many other travelers, they don’t typically go to the store or do their own sewing repairs.
-This means that other members of the traveling staff will need to make these purchases, and then expense them for reimbursement and allocation to the individual players’ accounts.
+Incidentals: Like all business travellers, pro sports players often have incidentals on the road that they need to pay for – not packing enough underwear for the trip, needing to get a suit button repaired and so on.
+However, unlike many other travellers, they don’t typically go to the store or do their own sewing repairs.
+This means that other members of the travelling staff will need to make these purchases, and then expense them for reimbursement and allocation to the individual players’ accounts.

 While playing up to 180 games per season is certainly a test of endurance for the players, managing the logistics and the related expenses of a team’s operations can be equally grueling.
 When the two teams face off tonight in the “Friendly Confines” of Wrigley Field, we’ll be cheering for our Cubbies hoping that we’ve made their season just a bit easier.

 - How to Manage the Ultimate Business Travel Policy

 - IDC Recognizes Chrome River as a Leader in Enterprise Expense Management